hpssjellis/maker100-leaders-robotics/backups/README-a03-reordered.md

 ---

-## Appendix C: Why Maker100-xiaoML-kit?
+## Appendix C: Why Maker100-leaders-robotics?

-The arduino PortentaH7 with LoRa Vision Shield is an incredible TinyML device that can do amazing things and has been a joy to teach, but I am part of an international group trying to bring tinyML to the students in developing countries called [tinyML4D](https://tinyml.seas.harvard.edu/team) and the Arduino PortentaH7 is just too expensive for student explorations.
-Also when you fry one of these boards it is very upsetting.
+With the success of the makers100-xiao-ml-kit it is time to allow other schools to attempt this course with or without a small amount of assistance.
+2026-2027 is the testing year to see if pilot projects can get founding and attempt this course is multiple countries to get back to Ai-For-Good in 2027 and make a decision about scaling this course to many schools.
+You can be a part of this process!

 ---